New shuttle to drive South Australia around town on its own

-There's a new first- and last-mile solution for those living in South Australia and it's none of those brightly-coloured two-wheelers on the streets that have been subjected to abuse by users and irked regulators around the world.
+There's a new first- and last-mile solution in South Australia and it's not those brightly coloured bikes that have been subjected to abuse and irked regulators around the world.

-The scheme is part of a five-year trial of driverless vehicle technology expected to take public roads in South Australia "for the first time," the university added.
-It can ferry up to 15 passengers and travel as fast as 40 kilometres per hour (24.85 miles per hour), although its speed will be limited to 30 km/h during the trial.
+The scheme is part of a 5-year trial of driverless vehicle technology expected to take public roads in South Australia "for the first time," the university added.
+It can ferry up to 15 passengers and travel as fast as 40 kph (24.85 mph), although its speed will be limited to 30 kph during the trial.

 A chaperone will be on board every ride to help users understand the technology and ensure safety, according to the announcement.